dmarx/vdp/README.md

 ## Documentation

 - 📔 **Documentation** - Check out the **[documentation](https://www.instill.tech/docs?utm_source=github&utm_medium=banner&utm_campaign=vdp_readme)** website.
-- 📘 **API Reference** - Access http://localhost:3001 after `make all`, or simply run `make doc` to access the _OpenAPI documentation_.
+- 📘 **API Reference** - Access http://localhost:3001 after `make latest`, or simply run `make doc` to access the _OpenAPI documentation_.
 The gRPC protocols in [protobufs](https://github.com/instill-ai/protobufs) provide the single source of truth for the VDP APIs.
 The genuine protobuf documentation can be found in our [Buf Scheme Registry (BSR)](https://buf.build/instill-ai/protobufs).

 ## Be Part of Our Community